 Most mental health professionals recommend some type of talk therapy.
 This type of therapy can help you identify or change your responses to the stressors in your life.

 Cognitive behavioral therapy (CBT) is a type of talk therapy.
 It can help you deal with your feelings:

 Other types of therapy may include:

-Medicines may be used, but only along with some type of talk therapy.
+Medicines may be used, but only along with talk therapy.
 These medicines may help if you are:

 With the right help and support, you should get better quickly.
 The problem usually does not last longer than 6 months, unless the stressor continues to be present.